Boleslav Likhterman: Early years

-In December 1926, Likhterman married Sara Evseevna Brusilovskaya, who later became a teacher of English.
+In December 1926, Likhterman married Sara Yevseyevna Brusilovskaya, who later became a teacher of English.

 Medical career

 As 1926 came to a close, Likhterman received his first medical appointment, serving as head of a medical office in Belorezk, Bashkiria, part of the Bashkirian People's Commissariat for Health.

 In June 1928, Likhterman moved to the Sevastopol city polyclinic, where he assumed a position as a neurologist and physiotherapist.
 He also worked as a consultant for the city's primary hospital.
 Likhterman remained in this position until the coming of World War II.

 From 1929, Boleslav worked at the I.M.
 Sechenov State Research Institute of Physical Methods of Treatment, founded by Professor Alexander E. Scherbak in Sevastopol.
 There he was a member of the committee studying the use of short waves as a part of therapeutic practice.
 He was made head of the Clinical Department and Neurological Clinic at the Sechenov Institute in 1932, achieving the title of Docent (Associate Professor).

 In 1939, Likhterman was awarded the “Excellence in Healthcare” prize by the USSR People's Commissariat of Health.

 In September 1941, in light of the invasion of the Soviet Union by Nazi Germany, Likhterman and the rest of the Sechenov Institute was evacuated to Kazakhstan in Soviet Central Asia.
 There Likhterman worked as a chief of the Clinical Department in the hospital for the wounded and as a consultant at the Red Army Central Tuberculosis Sanatorium.
 His work with the ill took its toll and in 1942 Likhterman himself contracted pulmonary tuberculosis.